bingx1990/LOVE/README.md

 ## Example

-This is a basic example which shows you how to use two main functions of
+This is a basic example which shows you how to use the main function of LOVE.
-LoveER: LOVE and ER.
 We start by generating a synthetic data set.

 ``` r
 p <- 6